fygar256/general-assembler-axx/README.md

 $SP=0x30
 ```

-Write “$B,C,D,E,H,L,A,BC,DE,HL,SP” to define the symbols B,C,D,E,H,L,A,BC,DE,HL,SP as 0,1,2,3,4,5,7,0x00,0x10,0x20,0x30, respectively.
-Symbols are case-insensitive.
+If you write these in the pattern file, the symbols B, C, D, E, H, L, A, BC, DE, HL, and SP will be defined as 0, 1, 2, 3, 4, 5, 7, 0x00, 0x10, 0x20, and 0x30, respectively.
+Symbols are not case sensitive.

-If there are multiple definitions of the same symbol in the pattern file, the new one updates the old one.
-I.e.,
+If there are multiple definitions of the same symbol in the pattern file, the new one will replace the old one.
+That is,

 ```
 $B=0